Lonje-Sithole/Lonje-Sithole.github.io/content/authors/admin/_index.md

     institution: University of Malawi
     date_start: 2008-09-01
     date_end: 2012-06-01
-    summary: Fifth‑year PhD candidate in Economics
 ---

 ## About Me

 Hello!
 Welcome to my website.

-I am a fifth‑year PhD candidate in Economics in the Department of Economics at the University of Michigan‑Ann Arbor.
+I am a fifth-year PhD candidate in Economics in the Department of Economics at the University of Michigan–Ann Arbor.
 My research interests mainly lie in econometrics, both theoretical and applied.
 I am particularly interested in applications of statistical optimal transport, probabilistic ML, as well as nonparametric and semiparametric methods (both frequentist and Bayesian) to econometric challenges in causal inference, treatment choice and nonparametric welfare analysis.